 Symptoms of the following disorders can be similar to those of alpha-1 antitrypsin deficiency:

 Pulmonary emphysema is a common, chronic obstructive pulmonary disease (COPD) characterized by the enlargement of the air spaces in the lungs and destructive changes to the walls of the air sacs of the lungs (called alveoli).
 The lungs lose their elasticity and there is a progressive decrease in the ability of the lungs to exchange oxygen that must be carried to the tissues of the body by the blood.
 Symptoms of emphysema typically include progressive shortness of breath, and may also include chronic cough that frequently produces sputum, wheezing, weakness, and/or frequent respiratory infections.
-Conditions that are commonly associated with COPD commonly include cardiovascular disease, osteoporosis, and depression.
-The exact cause of Pulmonary Emphysema is unknown, although it is often associated with cigarette smoking, or other exposure to noxious inflammatory inhaled substances (e.g., smoke from indoor cooking with biomass fuels, severe pollution, etc.) Alpha-1 antitrypsin deficiency is a hereditary form of emphysema, which accounts for 2-3% of all instances of emphysema and which is worsened by other risk factors for COPD (like cigarette smoking).
+Conditions that are commonly associated with COPD commonly include cardiovascular disease, muscle weakness, osteoporosis, and depression.
+The exact cause of pulmonary emphysema is unknown, although it is often associated with cigarette smoking or other exposure to noxious inflammatory inhaled substances (e.g., smoke from indoor cooking with biomass fuels, severe pollution, etc.).
+Alpha-1 antitrypsin deficiency is a hereditary form of emphysema, which accounts for 2-3% of all instances of emphysema and which is worsened by other risk factors for COPD (like cigarette smoking).

 This disorder may be suspected when emphysema occurs in a young person, a nonsmoker, or someone with a family history of emphysema.
 A1AD should also be suspected in individuals with jaundice, hepatitis, portal hypertension, hepatocellular carcinoma, or someone with a family history of liver disease.
 As noted above, however, under-recognition may result from testing only a minority of at-risk individuals; thus, as noted above, recommendations for testing suggest that all adults with symptomatic COPD, along with other groups cited above, should be tested for A1AD.